Robust Bell inequalities from communication complexity: Introduction

 First, we study the resistance of normalized Bell inequalities to inefficiency.
 We show that, up to a constant factor in the value of the violation, any normalized Bell inequality can be made resistant to inefficiency while maintaining the normalization property ({\bf Theorem~\ref{thm:BellLLbot}}).

 Second, we show how to derive large Bell violations from any communication problem for which the partition bound is bounded below and the quantum communication complexity is bounded above.
 The problems studied in communication complexity are far beyond the quantum set, but we show how to easily derive a quantum distribution from a quantum protocol.
 The Bell value we obtain is $2^{c-2q}$, where $c$ is the partition lower bound on the classical communication complexity of the problem considered, and $q$ is an upper bound on its quantum communication complexity~({\bf Theorem~\ref{thm:existsBqeff} and Corollary~\ref{cor:existsBq}}).
 The quantum distribution has one extra output per player compared to the original distribution and uses the same amount of entanglement as the quantum protocol plus as many EPR pairs as needed to teleport the quantum communication in the protocol.

-We show that these Bell violations can be made noise-resistant, at the cost of a $2^{2q}$ factor in the number of outcomes for each player ({\bf Theorem~\ref{thm:uniform}}).
+Next, we show that the magnitude of the violations is unaltered in the presence of white noise, i.e. when the ideal quantum state giving rise to the correlations gets added a maximally mixed stated with some probability $\delta$ ({\bf Theorem~\ref{thm:uniform}}).

-Finally, we provide a toolkit to build your own Bell inequalities from communication lower bounds in the literature.
-Since discrepancy and $\gamma_2$ bounds are also lower bounds on quantum communication complexity (at least for Boolean functions), lower bounds used in practice to separate classical from quantum communication complexity are usually achieved using corruption bounds and its variants.
+Finally, we provide tools to build Bell inequalities from communication lower bounds in the literature.
+Lower bounds used in practice to separate classical from quantum communication complexity are usually achieved using corruption bounds and its variants.
 In {\bf Theorem~\ref{thm:boundDistribBellGeneral}}, we give an explicit construction which translates these bounds into a suitable Bell functional.
+Table~\ref{table:summaryResults} summarizes the new results or the improvements that we obtain in this work.